Plant DetailShow Menu

 Description

 This salvia performs best in full sun and thrives in damp to boggy soil.
 It tolerates poorly drained soils, but will also grow well in ordinary garden soil.
+In favorable conditions, it can spread aggressively by rhizomes.

-Its ornamental appeal is the continuous display of small, clear, sky- blue flowers produced on the upright spikes.
+Its ornamental appeal is the continuous display of small, clear, sky-blue flowers produced on the upright spikes.
 The flowers open in the morning and fall by late afternoon in hot weather but are replaced by newly opening flowers the next morning.
-Blooming from spring through summer, the blue flowers attract butterflies, hummingbirds, and bees.
+Blooming from spring through summer, the blue flowers attract butterflies, hummingbirds and bees.
 American goldfinches will visit them for the seeds.

 Insects, Diseases, and Other Plant Problems: No significant insect or disease problems.
 However, it may become weedy in wet soils, spreading underground by rhizomes.

-VIDEO Created by Elisabeth Meyer for "Annuals, Perennials, Vines, and Groundcovers" a plant identification course offered in partnership with Longwood Gardens.
+VIDEO Created by Elisabeth Meyer for "Annuals, Perennials, Vines, and Groundcovers," a plant identification course developed in partnership with Longwood Gardens.

 More information on Salvia.